 One thing that babies do well is grow.
-During their first year of life, they grow more quickly than they will for the rest of their lives, according to Dr. Gregory Plemmons in "Parents" magazine.
+During their first year of life, they grow more quickly than they will for the rest of their lives, according to Dr. Gregory Plemmons in Parents magazine.
 Many babies triple their birth weight by their first birthday.
-During that first year, your baby will have several growth spurts, which, while great for him, will most likely disrupt any feeding and sleeping patterns you’ve established.
+During that first year, your baby will have several growth spurts, which, while great for him, growth spurts and sleeping in babies don’t always play nice together.
+Be prepared for disruptions any feeding and sleeping patterns you’ve established.

 When Growth Spurts Happen